Photo taken on rocks south of Junipero Sierra Peak in the eastern Santa Lucia Mountains © 1999 John Game.

-Endemic to the Santa Lucia Mountains (Monterey County).
+Endemic to central California in the eastern Santa Lucia Mountains (Monterey County).

 Stephenson and Calcarone (1999) estimated only 65 acres of occupied habitat, but field surveys are not complete over large areas of suitable habitat.
-Perhaps only a few thousand total individuals total are known.
+Perhaps only a few thousand total individuals total are known in four occurrences (CNPS 2010).
+A 2013 survey connected to the CNPS Rare Plant Treasure Hunt found one of the occurrences to be in excellent condition.
+The relationship of this species to other species in sugenus Eucycla is uncertain (Reveal 2005).
 Vulnerable to minor impacts associated with hikers on the Junipero Serra trail.
-Reveal (1989) considered the relationships of E. butterworthianum within subgenus Eucycla to be uncertain, but it seems to me to be related to E. microthecum, and resembles in disjunction that of Carlquistia muirii, isolated in the Santa Lucia Mountains and also the Sierra.

 CNPS, Rare Plant Program.
 2010.
 Eriogonum butterworthianum, in Inventory of Rare and Endangered Plants (online edition, v8-02).
 California Native Plant Society, Sacramento, CA. http://www.rareplants.cnps.org/detail/732.html [accessed 6 February 2015].